 The challenge was to understand how various stakeholders use Work Authorization Documents (WADs) for building and maintaining the Space Launch System at Kennedy Space Center.
 Discover pain points and propose a solution.

 We had four months to conduct research on Work Control processes at Kennedy Space Center [KSC].
 All work that is done to support NASA launches at KSC is documented in the form of Work Authorization Documents [WADs].
 There are over 1,300 WADs released and currently being executed for the Space Launch System [SLS], and that's just for the unmanned flight expected to launch next year.
 Each WAD represents a portion of the work necessary to assemble and launch a rocket.
-Many different researchers, engineers, and program managers participate in the production of these documents, and technicians are the last step of the process: they execute them as written.
-We will not see SLS's first launch until these 1,300 WADs are executed seamlessly.

 Our team went to Kennedy Space Center to talk to stakeholders, primarily engineers, program managers, and technicians.
 Each interacts with WADs daily with different purposes in mind.
 We did affinity diagrams to understand organizational sentiment towards the documents and identify primary users.
 We also produced various other documents such as a sequence flow describing how different stakeholders interact to write, approve, execute, and revise WADs.
 We identified technicians as our primary user and supplemented research to understand their domain more specifically.